RillingDev/rilling.dev/source/_posts/its-all-in-my-head.md

 ## Social Media Tags

-Facebook and Twitter both have their own approach to custom metadata that allow specifying how your site should be displayed in their feeds: Facebook uses [OpenGraph](https://ogp.me/), while Twitter has [Twitter Cards](https://dev.twitter.com/cards/overview).
+Facebook and Twitter both have their own approach to custom metadata that allows specifying how your site should be displayed in their feeds: Facebook uses [OpenGraph](https://ogp.me/), while Twitter has [Twitter Cards](https://dev.twitter.com/cards/overview).

 ### OpenGraph